STOR 113 Decision Models for Business and Economics (3)

 STOR 445 Stochastic Modeling (3)

 Prerequisite: STOR 435 or BIOS 660.
 Introduction to Markov chains, Poisson process, continuous-time Markov chains, renewal theory.
 Applications to queueing systems inventory, and reliability, with emphasis on systems modeling, design, and control.
-Fall.
+Fall, Spring.
 Kulkarni, Ziya.

 STOR 455 Statistical Methods I (3)

 Prerequisite: STOR 155 or equivalent.
 Some familiarity with matrix algebra recommended, but not required.
 Review of basic inference; two-sample comparisons; correlation; introduction to matrices; simple and multiple regression (including significance tests, diagnostics, variable selection); analysis of variance; use of statistical software.
 Fall, Spring, Summer.
-Sen, Xia.
+Cunningham.

 STOR 465 Simulation for Analytics (3)

-Prerequisite: STOR 445.
+Prerequisites, STOR 155 and 435.
 Introduces concepts of random number generation, random variate generation, and discrete event simulation of stochastic systems.
 Students perform simulation experiments using standard simulation software.
 Alternating Spring.
 Argon.

 STOR 471 Long Term Actuarial Models (3)

 Prerequisites: STOR 435.
 Probability models for long-term insurance and pension systems that involve future contingent payments and failure-time random variables.
 Introduction to survival distributions and measures of interest and annuities-certain.
 Fall.
 Dunn.

 STOR 472 Short Term Actuarial Models (3)